Anton19840712/time_series_databases/README.md

 # InfluxApp

+## Short description.
+This is my example of an application that automatically generates a message every 5 seconds in runtime mode and pushes it to the Influx database, then you can read the data from there using the API get in Swagger.
+The application is simplified deliberately and considered as a step for a more serious development of my future project.

 ## Introduction
 InfluxDB is a high-performance, distributed, and scalable database designed for handling large volumes of time-stamped data.
 It provides an intuitive query language, a user-friendly web interface, and extensive client libraries that enable developers to easily build applications that process real-time data.

 ![sample airplane data](./Assets/sample.png)

 ## Features
 1. Fast and efficient: InfluxDB is designed to handle high write and query loads, with low-latency performance that scales to meet the demands of large-scale data processing.